 Or there is the Christian who has had lots of problems financially because he was irresponsible with credit cards.
 So he cuts up the credit cards, works hard, and pays off all of his debt.
 He is now free from debt.
-In his quiet time he reads Romans 13:8 that says, “Owe no one anything except to love one another."
+In his quiet time, he reads Romans 13:8, which says, “Owe no one anything except to love one another.”

 So again, this guideline, “Do not interpret Scripture in light of personal experience but interpret experience in the light of Scripture.”

-Now, of course, there is value in experience.
-Personal experiences that line up with the Word are great!
-They offer a secondary evidence that Bible is true.
+Now, of course, experience is valuable.
+Personal experiences that line up with the Word are great; They offer secondary evidence that Bible is true.
 But we don’t want to formulate doctrine on experience.
 Our beliefs need to be grounded in the Word of God.

 The meanings of words are sometimes diminished slightly or even obscured when translated into another language.